ophintor/ansible-docker-ucp/README.md

 1. Choose the location (host/cluster) where you wish to store your template.
 1. Choose a datastore where the template files will be stored.
 1. Choose the OS, in this case Linux, RHEL7 64bit.
 1. Pick the network to attach to your template.
-In this example we&#39;re only using one NIC but depending on how you plan to architect your environment you might want to add more than one.
+In this example we're only using one NIC but depending on how you plan to architect your environment you might want to add more than one.
 1. Create a primary disk.
 The chosen size in this case is 50GB but 20GB should be typically enough.
 1. Confirm that the settings are right and press Finish.
 1. The next step is to virtually insert the RHEL7 DVD, we do this by looking into the Settings of the newly created VM.
-Select your ISO file in the Datastore ISO File Device Type and make sure that the &quot;Connect at power on&quot; checkbox is checked.
+Select your ISO file in the Datastore ISO File Device Type and make sure that the "Connect at power on" checkbox is checked.
 1. Finally, you can optionally remove the Floppy Disk as this is not required for the VM.
 1. Power on the server and open the console to install the OS.
 You should see something similar to this.
 Pick your language and hit Continue.
 1. Scroll down and click on Installation Destination.